 Today we are going to provide you with 3 practical tips for English job interviews.
-Many people falter at the interview stage even after they have impressed with their resume and technical skills.
+Many people falter at the interview stage even after they have been impressed with their resume and technical skills.
 We want you to feel confident going into the interview, so we’ve prepared today’s lesson which will go beyond “tell me about yourself” and use 3 questions to explain 3 simple yet powerful tips!

 For those of you who enjoy reading on paper/e-readers, feel free to download this short ebook!